Data-Corruption/Go-Release-Builder/README.md

 ![banner image](docs/Assets/banner.png)

 [Go](https://go.dev/) project template for automatically creating releases with [GitHub Actions](https://docs.github.com/en/actions) by simply updating a changelog, targeting Linux and [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environments.

 ## Overview

 This Go project template streamlines the development and distribution process for applications targeting Linux and the Windows Subsystem for Linux (WSL).
 It offers two main features:

 - **Automatic Release Drafting**: Automate your release process with GitHub Actions.
 Simply update the `docs/CHANGELOG.md` with a new entry and push to the main branch.
 When the workflow sees the new version it will build and create a release draft, ready for you to publish after reviewing it.

+- **Version Injection**: During the automatic build, it will inject the version from the changelog into the go build command.
+The result is the ability for things like version commands. `example_app -version` Will always print the correct version without you ever having to touch it :3

 - **Transparent WSL Operation**: Seamlessly execute your Go applications within WSL from the Windows command line, no need to preface commands with wsl.
 For more information, see the FAQ section below.